wkamel/slowotok/README.md

 Game have a board - matrix 4x4.
 Every element is a letter.
 You have to merge letters to create polish nouns.
-Letters can be merged into word only if their lays in a distance of one block.
+Letters can be merged into word only if their lays in a distance of one block of each other.

 #### Example board: